typhonjs-backbone/typhonjs-core-backbone-events/README.md

 Separates 'Events' support from [backbone-es6](https://github.com/typhonjs/backbone-es6) in addition to adding TyphonJS extensions found in [TyphonEvents](https://github.com/typhonjs/typhonjs-core-backbone-events/blob/master/src/TyphonEvents.js).
 The events dispatch functionality is useful well outside the context of Backbone and is utilized across several TyphonJS repos.

+TyphonEvents adds new functionality for triggering events.
+The following are new trigger mechanisms:

+- `triggerDefer` - Defers invoking `trigger`.
+- `triggerFirst` - Only invokes the first target matched and passes back any result to the callee.
+- `triggerResults` - Invokes all targets matched and passes back an array of results in an array to the callee.
+- `triggerThen` - Invokes all targets matched and adds any returned results through `Promise.all` which returns a single promise to the callee.